 - MAC addresses are mandatory when selecting DHCP reserved.
 Each MAC address must be unique and not in use by any other IP address within the same network.

-- If you attempt to change the status of an IP address to reserved and the IP address has a host name associated with it, you will not be able to change the state of the IP address.
+- If you attempt to change the status of an IP address to reserved and the IP address has a host name associated with it, you won't be able to change the state of the IP address.
 It will be moved to the omitted list, per the address type definitions in Address types.

-Important: If your network contains fewer than 4 addresses (that is, /31 or /32 networks), you cannot change the IP address state to DHCP Reserved.
+Important: If your network contains fewer than 4 addresses (that is, /31 or /32 networks), you can't change the IP address state to DHCP Reserved.
 In the Change IP State page, DHCP Reserved is unavailable.

 To change the state of IP addresses: